 Whether you’re a startup or building your 10th ecommerce store, keep these elements in mind when considering a platform:

-- Budget, plans, and pricing.
+- Budget, business plans, and pricing.
 How much are you willing to spend each year on your store?
 What are your plans for growth?
 Some site builders charge more as you add more products.
-Think about what your business needs today to launch, but also consider how many products you’ll offer down the road.
+Think about what your business needs to launch today, but also consider how many products you’ll offer down the road.

 - Customization.
 Do you want a simple website to showcase your products?
 Or do you need more advanced features like adding size charts to product pages and adding a live chat window?
 Think about how you want your website to look and feel and what extra features you need to make it happen.

-Finding the best store builder for your business
+Find the best website builder for your business

-Now that you know your options for finding the best ecommerce website builder, it’s time to test them out.
+Now that you know your options when looking for the best ecommerce website builder, it’s time to test them out.
 Each option comes with its own pros and cons, but hopefully you have a better idea of which store builder is best for your business.

 A professional ecommerce website can take your business to the next level.
 With all these free website builder options available, there’s no doubt you’ll find the best one to build an online store that you’re proud of, impresses customers, and makes sales for you automatically.